Read our Verse-by-Verse Commentary on the Psalms!

 (Ps.
 4:7) You have filled my heart with greater joy than when their grain and new wine abound.

 (Ps.
-20:7) Some boast in chariots and some in horses, but we will boast in the name of the Lord, our God.
+20:7) Some trust in chariots and some in horses, but we trust in the name of the LORD our God.

 (Ps.
 25:3) Indeed, none of those who wait for You will be ashamed.